Virginia State Route 237: Route description

 SR 237 begins at an intersection with SR 236 (Main Street) at the eastern edge of Fairfax.
 The state highway heads north as Pickett Road, a four-lane divided highway that parallels the eastern boundary of the city between a pair of shopping centers, an oil depot, a country club, and a park within which the highway crosses Accotink Creek.
 Pickett Road ends at US 50 (Arlington Boulevard); the roadway continues north as Blake Lane while SR 237 turns west, though still signed as northbound at this point, onto six-lane US 50 for the short distance to Fairfax Circle, a four-leg cut-through traffic circle through which US 50 passes as the main road.
 US 50 continues west along with US 29 on Lee Highway, which is also a bypass of downtown Fairfax named Fairfax Boulevard.
-The south leg of the junction is Old Lee Highway, which heads toward downtown Fairfax.
+The south leg of the junction is Blenheim Boulevard, which heads toward downtown Fairfax.
 SR 237 and US 29 north follow Lee Highway on the north leg of the traffic circle.
 North of Fairfax Circle, the two highways exit the city of Fairfax and intersect SR 655 (Blake Lane).

 SR 237 and US 29 head east along a five-lane road with a center left-turn lane that intersects Nutley Street, which heads north as SR 243 and provides access to the Vienna station on the Orange Line of the Washington Metro and I-66 on its way to Vienna.
 The two highways pass through the industrial community of Merrifield.
 There, the road becomes a divided highway and intersects SR 650 (Gallows Road), which leads north to the Washington Metro's Dunn Loring station.
 SR 237 and US 29 cross over I-495 (Capital Beltway) between the Interstate's interchanges with I-66 and US 50.
 The two highways become Washington Street, a narrow four-lane road with occasional medians, in the city of Falls Church.
 SR 237 and US 29 meet the western end of SR 338 (Hillwood Avenue) next to The Falls Church and intersect SR 7 (Broad Street) in the center of the city.